abhishekmunie/deploybot/README.md

 Additional configs:

     SEND_DEPLOY_SUCCESS       : set false if you dont want e-mail for successful deployments.
-                          If you want reports to be sent to only some collaborators set an array of their e-mail id.
+                                If you want reports to be sent to only some collaborators set an array of their e-mail id. (default: true) SEND_DEPLOY_ERROR         : set false if you dont want e-mail for deployment errors.
-    SEND_DEPLOY_ERROR   : set false if you dont want e-mail for deployment errors.
+                                If you want reports to be sent to only some collaborators set an array of their e-mail id. (default: true) SEND_DEPLOY_ALREADYUPDATE : set true if you want e-mail when repository was already up-to-date.
-                          If you want reports to be sent to only some collaborators set an array of their e-mail id.
+                                If you want reports to be sent to only some collaborators set an array of their e-mail id. (default: false)

 Now send a request at `deploybot.abhishekmunie.com/:your-heroku-app` to initiate deploy.